cpp-directivas-precompilacion

 In C++, preprocessor directives are special instructions that the preprocessor, a stage prior to compilation, uses to modify the source code before the compiler processes it.

 Preprocessor directives are very powerful tools for managing code configuration.
-However, it is also very common to abuse them.
+However, it is also very common for them to be overused.

-Tip, use as few as possible, and only when their use is essential
+Tip: use as few as possible, and only when their use is indispensable.

 Syntax of Preprocessor Directives

-Preprocessor directives in C++ are commands that start with the # symbol and are interpreted by the preprocessor before the code is compiled.
+Preprocessor directives in C++ are commands that begin with the # symbol and are interpreted by the preprocessor before the code is compiled.

 Inclusion Directives